 A small Bible college was growing so fast that it desperately needed more dormitory space.
 If a new dormitory couldn’t be built, students would have to be turned away.
-The school’s president took the matter to God in prayer and left the request with Him.
+So, the school’s president took the matter to God in prayer and left the request with Him.

 Not long afterward, the president was invited to speak at a conference in another city.
 One night, after the service, he was handed a small envelope with a note inside it.
-The note was a request from an elderly woman.
-She wanted to meet with the president.
+The note was an elderly woman’s request to meet with the president.

-The following day he went to her home for tea.
-In his heart he couldn’t deny that he hoped that God would work through the woman to meet the financial need.
+The following day the president went to the woman’s home for tea.
+All the while, as they sat there drinking tea and talking, he hoped that God would work through her to meet the financial need.
 Much to his disappointment, however, no offer had been made as the visit began to draw to a close.

-Now, this story is supposedly true, but, frankly, the Christian realm is filled with such stories.
-Preachers like myself know all about books of illustrations, and these books offer many such stories about God meeting needs.
-I’m not trying to sound cold or hard, but the stories are so numerous as to be almost cliched.
+While this story is supposedly true, the fact is that the Christian realm is filled with such stories.
+Preachers like myself know all about books of illustrations, and these books offer many such stories about God meeting people’s needs.
+Actually, the stories are so numerous as to be almost cliched.
 But are they true?
 Do such things really happen?
 Does God really meet needs?

 I speak from personal experience when I answer, “Yes.”
-During our first few years of Disciples Road Church, a church I started and pastored for over eight years, God ran me through a class on this subject.
-Oh, I had always preached that God would meet every need, but it’s a different deal altogether when you find yourself sincerely wondering how you are going to pay the light bill, the phone bill, the car payment, the mortgage payment, etc. That’s when you find out if all those corny old stories you’ve read are for real.
+During my first few years of Disciples Road Church, a church I started and pastored for over eight years, God ran me through a lengthy class on this subject.
+Whereas I had always preached that God would meet every need, I found out that it’s a different deal altogether when you find yourself sincerely wondering how you are going to pay the light bill, the phone bill, the car payment, the mortgage payment, etc. That’s when you truly learn whether or not all those corny old stories you’ve read are for real.
 And again let me say: they are.

 So who am I writing this to today?
 Is it you?
 Do you have some pressing need staring you squarely in the face right now?
-If you do, take heart.
-God can and will meet that need if you will sincerely turn it over to him.
+If you do, then take heart because God can and will meet that need if you will sincerely turn it over to Him and leave it there.
 Remember, Philippians 4:19 is still in the Bible, and it is applicable for any and all genuine needs.
 That verse says: